amitkumarusc/AsciiArt/README.md

 A python program which will draw an image using ASCII characters.

+Dependencies:
+	cv2(OpenCV)

  To run the program

 	>> python imageToChar.py image.jpg